xkbcommon/libxkbcommon/doc/introduction-to-xkb.md

 ## XKB the text format {#xkb-the-text-format}

 A __text format__ to define keyboard keymaps.
 XKB 1.0 is the specification implemented in current X servers.
-The format supported by _xkbcommon_ is very close to XKB 1.0, with some removals and additions.
+The format supported by _libxkbcommon_ is very close to XKB 1.0, with some removals and additions.
 See the [compatibility] page for further details.

-The format supported by _xkbcommon_ is documented at the page “[The XKB keymap text format, V1][keymap-text-format-v1-v2]”.
+The format supported by _libxkbcommon_ is documented at the page “[The XKB keymap text format, V1][keymap-text-format-v1-v2]”.

 The documentation of the _original_ XKB 1.0 format is much more scarce than